 Residence and Self-Employment

 For those with their own company, Andorra’s active residency program is known locally as “residència i treball per compte propi” or “compte propi” for short.
 That is, residence and self-employment.
-This type of residency has been coined “Category D” by some local agents, though that is not its official name.

 At time of writing, there are 900 available positions per year for this type of residency.